 Migrating to Google Tag Manager for your analytics and tag management needs can be incredibly beneficial.
 This is because GTM enables agile working and data enrichment with limited, and often no developer assistance.
-However, as a web analytics consultant I regularly come across common Google Tag Manager mistakes that can break GTM or prevent you getting the full benefits of GTM.
+However, as a web analytics consultant I regularly come across common Google Tag Manager mistakes that can break GTM or prevent you getting the full benefits.

 What is Google Tag Manager?

-Google Tag Manager is a platform for managing marketing code or scripts (known as tags) to be deployed on a website or app.
+Google Tag Manager is a platform for managing marketing code or scripts (known as tags) on a website or app.
 These marketing solutions include Google Analytics, Google Adwords, remarketing tags, customer experience tools (e.g. Hotjar or SessionCam), Facebook pixel and A/B testing (e.g. Google Optimize or Optimizely) platforms.

 How does it work?

-Google Tag Manager injects the scripts onto your website when predefined rules are met.
-For example, if you are using GTM to manage Google Analytics, when a user lands on your website GTM will fire the Google Analytics script and trigger tags which have been configured to load when a visitor hits your site.
-This will enable you to track the interactions of website visitors on every page where GTM code has been implemented.
+Google Tag Manager injects the scripts onto your website.
+For example, if you are using GTM to manage Google Analytics, when a user lands on your website GTM will fire the Google Analytics script.
+It triggers tags which load when a visitor hits your site.
+This will enable you to track the interactions of website visitors on every page.

 If GTM has been carefully planned and implemented it can reduce load times and help to enhance the user experience.
-However, because GTM injects code directly onto your website, if implementation is not planned and implemented with care it can break a website and increase load times.
+However, because GTM injects code directly onto your website, if you do not look a it carefully, it can break a website and increase load times.
 That’s why migrating to Google Tag Manager needs to be planned and managed by technical experts.

 Why should you use Google Tag Manager?

 It also allows you to create complex triggers and tags to measure user behaviour on a website.
-This can often be implemented without the need for any developer involvement.
-GTM is a must when you are working in an agile team because much of the implementation and testing can be done within GTM and on your website using the preview and debug mode.
+You don’t need any help from developers.
+GTM is a must when you are working in an agile team.
+The implementation and testing can be done within GTM and on your website using the preview and debug mode.